oelizondo/learn-git/readme.md

 ###Initializing Git

-Alright, you've got git in your machine, so now let's start using it.
+Alright, you've got git in your machine, so let's start using it.

 This is going to be a mini-tutorial on how to use git, so we'll make a small repository.

 First let's make our folder.
-(I'll use my personal directory path but you an use your own):
+(I'll use my personal directory path but you can use your own):

 ```console
 $ cd Docmuents/Playground/Projects